Conte-Ecology/basinCharacteristics/zonalStatistics/README.md

  - "statType" is the statistic to calculate (e.g. `MEAN`)
  - "rasterList" is a list of the rasters to run (e.g. `c("forest", "agricuture", "fwswetlends")` ).
 If all rasters in the `raster` directory are to be run, set this variable to `c("ALL")`

 2. `1_zonalStatisticsProcessing_GIS.py` - This script calculates statistics on the raster dataset for each of the catchments in the polygon shapefile.
 The primary tool used is "Zonal Statistics" in ArcGIS.
-If the "ZonalStatisticsAsTable" tool runs slowly, close other programs that may be using excessive memory/CPU processing power.
+If the "ZonalStatisticsAsTable" tool runs slowly, make sure that the zone field has been indexed.
+Also try closing other programs that may be using excessive memory/CPU processing power.
 This script outputs the specified spatial statistic for all of the catchments as `.dbf` tables in the `gisTables` folder in the run-specific versions folder (e.g. `zonalStatistics/versions/NortheastHRD/gisTables/forest_MEAN.dbf`).
 Example output:

   | FEATUREID | COUNT  |    AREA    |    MEAN    |
   |  :-----:  | ------ | ---------- | ---------- |